0 hidden charges. 0 forex

 • Tax Benefits: There are no tax exemptions applicable to share trading.

 • Risks: Considering that stocks have direct equity exposure, they are significantly impacted by the market volatility.
 This exposure and risk also affect the mutual funds vs stocks returns ratio.
 You may choose to invest in stocks of different companies and sectors as a means to hedge your portfolio.
-Still, market downswings can never be truly predicted.
 Careful and thorough research is far more vital while investing in the share market.

 Summing up